How-to guides

 • Compliance documentation: Disposal records, Certificates of Insurance, EPA 608 documentation for appliances.
 If your hauler does not provide these proactively, your compliance team must request and track them separately.

 • Service reliability costs: No-shows and rescheduling create downstream costs — delayed unit turnovers, missed delivery windows, tenant complaints.
-LoadUp's BBB profile documents recurring contractor no-show complaints.
+Marketplace-based services that rely on independent contractors can experience no-show issues.
 Franchise haulers are generally more reliable but at higher per-job cost.

 • Opportunity cost of delayed service: Every day a property sits with junk at the curb or a unit remains unrentable due to pending removal is lost revenue.
 Same-day service availability eliminates this lag.